A unified logical framework for explanations in classifier systems: Introduction

+On the contrary, $\neg male$ is called a contrastive explanation (CXp) \cite{ignatiev2020contrastive},\footnote{We prefer the notation AXp used by Ignatiev et al.$\cite{ignatiev2019abduction,ignatiev2020contrastive}$ for its connection with CXp.} because perturbing nothing but `gender' will change the decision from rejecting the application to accepting it.
+Therefore, the ``duality'' between two notions rests on the fact that AXp answers a \emph{why}-question by indicating that the classification would stay unchanged under intervention on variables other than `gender' and `ownership', whereas CXp answers a \emph{why not}-question by indicating that the classification would change under intervention on `gender'.
+More generally, for a term (a conjunction of literals) to be a contrastive explanation of the classifier's actual decision, the classifier's decision should be variant under perturbation on \emph{all} variables appearing in the term, where `variant' is assumed to be synonym of `non-invariant'.

+As Woodward \cite[p.
+225, footnote 5]{woodward2000explanation} clarifies: \begin{quote} [I]nvariance is a \emph{modal} notion -- it has to do with whether a relationship would remain stable under various hypothetical changes. \end{quote} Therefore, following Woodward, the most natural way of modeling invariance is by means of a modal language whereby the notions of necessity and possibility can be represented.
+This is the approach we take in this work.

+In particular, in order to model explanations in classifier systems, we use a modal language with a \emph{ceteris paribus} (other things being equal) flavor.
+Indeed, the notion of invariance under intervention we consider presupposes that one intervenes on specific input features of the classifier, while keeping the values of the other input features unchanged (i.e., the values of the other input features being equal).
+So, for Alice's example we expect two modal formulas saying: \begin{enumerate}[a)]

+\item `gender' and `ownership' keeping their actual values, changing other features' values \emph{necessarily} does not affect the actual decision of rejecting Alice's application;

+\item other features keeping their actual values, changing the value of `gender' \emph{necessarily} modifies the classifier's decision of rejecting Alice's application. \end{enumerate}

-As for fruitfulness, extending the logical framework to modal logic and more generally to non-classical logics, opens up new vistas including (i) defining counterfactual conditional and studying its relationship with the notions of abductive and contrastive explanation, (ii) modeling classifier dynamics through the use of of formal semantics for logics of communication and change \cite{DBLP:journals/iandc/BenthemEK06,kooietalDEL2007}, and (iii) representing the classifier's uncertainty about the actual instance to be classified through the use of epistemic logic \cite{Fagin1995}.
+Specifically, we will extend the \emph{ceteris paribus} modal logic introduced in \cite{LoriniCETERISPARIBUS} by a finite set of atoms representing possible decisions/classifications of a classifier and axioms regarding them.
+The resulting logic is called $\bcl$ which stands for Binary input Classifier Logic, since the input variables of a classifier are assumed to be binary.
+One may roughly thinks of its models as S5 models supplemented with a classification function which allows us to fully represent a classifier system.
+Each state in the model corresponds to a possible input instance of the classifier.
+Moreover, the classification function induces a partition of the set of instances, where each part corresponds to a set of input instances which are classified equally by the classifier.
+We call these models \emph{classifier models}. $\bcl$ and its extensions open up new vistas including (i) defining counterfactual conditionals and studying their relationship with the notions of abductive and contrastive explanation, (ii) modeling classifier dynamics through the use of formal semantics for logics of communication and change \cite{DBLP:journals/iandc/BenthemEK06,kooietalDEL2007}, and (iii) viewing a classifier as an agent and representing its uncertainty about the actual instance to be classified through the use of epistemic logic \cite{Fagin1995}.